unkie/hyprtxt/README.md

 ## Features

-- Render any text in a 2-line ASCII font.
+- Render supported text in a 2-row Unicode block font.
 - Output the font as a figlet `.flf` file.
 - Check if any characters in the input are missing from the font.
 - Show a gallery of the characters supported by the font.

+Input is converted to lowercase before rendering.
+Unsupported characters are omitted.
+Use `-missing` to identify them.

 ---